build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 ![SageMaker Studio Lab Sign up](images/part1-01.gif)

-To integrate and use Open AI models into your application, you need to register an [OpenAI account](https://platform.openai.com/signup/).
+To integrate and use Open AI models in your application, you need to register an [OpenAI account](https://platform.openai.com/signup/).
 Once you have completed the registration and sign-up process, you will need to create an API key.
 This API key is essential as it enables you to send requests to OpenAI from third-party services.

-Navigate to [OpenAI API keys](https://platform.openai.com/account/api-keys) page and click on **Create new secret key**, provide name, copy the key and save it.
+Navigate to the [OpenAI API keys](https://platform.openai.com/account/api-keys) page and click **Create new secret key**.
+Provide a name, copy the key and save it.
 You won’t be able to access the key again!

 > Please note that OpenAI currently offers a $5 credit for new users, allowing you to start experimenting with their APIs at no cost.
 This credit is available for use during the first 3 months of your account.
 After the initial 3-month period, the pricing will transition to a pay-as-you-go model.
 To get detailed information about the rates and pricing structure, I recommend visiting the [pricing page]https://openai.com/pricing) on the OpenAI website.